Muliru Farmers Conservation Group, Kenya

 Due to population pressure, the agricultural land around the forest has been degraded.
-This has lead to an organic farming initiative whereby farmers are trained in modern farming practices and are encouraged to use organic manure rather than artificial fertilizers.
+This has led to an organic farming initiative whereby farmers are trained in modern farming practices and are encouraged to use organic manure rather than artificial fertilizers.

-In order to enrich the lives of the village people, the MFCG has established four community libraries within the community with the main aim of providing free access to materials and services which improve minds, enrich lives, and fulfill cultural civic and educational needs1.
+In order to enrich the lives of the village people, the MFCG has established four community libraries within the community with the main aim of providing free access to materials and services that improve minds, enrich lives, and fulfil cultural civic and educational needs1.

 In order to regenerate the Kakamega forest and its resources, the MFCG has started the "Nature A Tree initiative" to help repair the damage from illegal logging and also to promote on-farm tree planting.
 This has led to establishment of tree nurseries within the community.
 The tree seedlings include indigenous medicinal plants, agro forestry trees and fodder trees.
 Together with Kenya Forest Research Institute (KEFRI), MFCG train community farmers and school children on tree nursery management.
-MFCG donates part of the seedlings to Kenya Forest Service and assists in reforestation.
-Community Members are also encouraged to buy tree seedlings from MFCG and plant indigenous tree species along the rivers in order to assist in the rehabilitation of river sources1.
+MFCG donates some of the seedlings to Kenya Forest Service and assists in reforestation.
+Community members are also encouraged to buy tree seedlings from MFCG and to plant indigenous tree species along the rivers in order to assist in the rehabilitation of river sources1.

-Dependence on the forest has been reduced with the creation of alternative employment, particularly for women and youth.
+Dependence on the forest has been reduced through the creation of alternative employment, particularly for women and young people.
 Women's voices and participation have been enhanced, with 55% of the participating members and 50% of the leadership of the community enterprise comprising of women.
 Improved livelihoods have also been provided to more than 2000 local community members, and their income has increased by up to 300%.
-Rural community members have attained modern technical and scientific skills in industrial processing and production, and entrepreneurial skills including sales, marketing and management.
+Rural community members have gained modern technical and scientific skills in industrial processing and production, and entrepreneurial skills including sales, marketing and management.
 They own and manage the enterprise1.
 A farmer in the MFCG describes the benefits of the project within the Kakamega community: